Johnny Depp and Amber Heard's Divorce Finalized

 The news comes about five months after the former couple reached a settlement.
 A day before the divorce was finalized, Amber filed papers requesting that Depp be deposed if the court did not enter the settlement agreement as a judgment at Friday's hearing.

 "It is a great day.
 All Amber wanted was a divorce and now she has it.
-In the words of Gerald Ford, 'Our long national nightmare is over,' Heard's attorney tells E!
+In the words of Gerald Ford, 'Our long national nightmare is over,'" Heard's attorney tells E!
 News.

+Meanwhile, Laura Wasser tells E!
+News: "We are all pleased to put this unpleasant chapter in Mr. Depp and his family's lives behind them.
+Having his request for entry of the dissolution judgment granted today made it a particularly lucky Friday the 13th."

 Kevin Mazur/WireImage